lowRISC/opentitan/util/uvmdvgen/README.md

 # uvmdvgen: UVM agent & complete testbench boilerplate code auto-generation tool

 uvmdvgen is a python3 based tool to generate the boilerplate code for a UVM agent as well as the complete UVM testbench for a given DUT.
 The tool generates all the relevant UVM-based classes including the package and the fusesoc core file to make it quickly plug-and-playable.
 The packages import the standard utility and library packages wherever applicable, to conform to our existing methodology and style.

-When starting with a new DV effort, user goes through a copy-paste exercise to replicate an existing UVM testbench code to the current one and has to go though several debug cycles to get it working.
+When starting with a new DV effort, the user typically goes through a copy-paste exercise to replicate an existing UVM testbench code to the current one and has to go through several debug cycles to get it working.
 This tool aims to eliminate that.
-Also, as a part of OpenTitan DV methodology, we have several utilities and base class structures (such as DV lib and CIP lib) that share all of the common code.
-By extending a new DV enviroment from the common code, the effort is drastically reducecd.
+Also, as a part of the OpenTitan DV methodology, we have several utilities and base class structures (such as DV lib and CIP lib) that share all of the common code.
+By extending a new DV environment from the common code, the effort is drastically reduced.

 ### Setup

 The tool uses the mako based templates, so the following tool is required as
 dependency:
 ```